FAMILY SECRETS: KITH AND KIN

 Raised in rural North Carolina, Dan has long created work informed by American popular and traditional musics — especially congregational singing and old-time country, an influence made clear in this album.
 A graduate of the University of Michigan, Royal Academy of Music, Peabody Conservatory, and Johns Hopkins University, he currently directs the composition program at Binghamton University (SUNY) and divides his time between upstate New York and Brooklyn.

 Andrea Edith Moore

-Ms. Moore is a prize-winner in the Metropolitan Opera National Council Auditions and holds degrees from Yale University, the Peabody Conservatory of Music at The Johns Hopkins University and University of North Carolina School of the Arts.
+Andrea is a prizewinner in the Metropolitan Opera National Council Auditions, was a fellow with four-time Grammy-winning ensemble Eighth Blackbird at the Blackbird Creative Lab and has twice received the Yale School of Music Alumni Award.
+She holds degrees from Yale University, Peabody Conservatory of Music at The Johns Hopkins University and UNC School of the Arts.